Synthetic Controls for Experimental Design: Conclusions

 \section{Conclusions}

 Experimental design methods have largely been concerned with settings where a large number of experimental units are randomly assigned to a treatment arm, and a similarly large number of experimental units are assigned to a control arm.
-This focus on large samples and randomization has proven to be enormously useful in large classes of problems, but becomes inadequate when treating more than a few units is unfeasible, which is often the case in experimental studies with large aggregate units (e.g., markets).
+This focus on large samples and randomization has proven to be enormously useful in various classes of problems but becomes inadequate when treating more than a few units is unfeasible, as is often the case in experimental studies with large aggregate units (e.g., markets).
 In that case, randomized designs may produce estimators that are substantially biased (post-randomization) relative to the average treatment effect or to the average treatment effect on the treated.
-Large biases can be expected when the unit or units assigned to treatment fail to approximate average outcomes under treatment for the entire population, or when the units in the control arm fail to approximate the outcomes that treated units would be experienced without treatment.
+Large biases can be expected when the unit or units assigned to treatment fail to approximate average outcomes under treatment for the entire population or when the units in the control arm fail to approximate the outcomes that treated units would experience without treatment.

-In this article we have applied synthetic control techniques, widely used in observational studies, to the design of experiments when treatment can only be applied to a small number of experimental units.
-The synthetic control design optimizes jointly over the identities of the units assigned to the treatment and the control arms, and over the weights that determine the relative contribution of those units to reproduce the counterfactuals of interest.
-We propose various designs aimed to estimate average treatment effects, analyze the properties of such designs and the resulting estimators, and devise inferential methods to test a null hypothesis of no treatment effects.
-In addition, we report simulation results that demonstrate the applicability and computational feasibility of the methods proposed in this article.
+In this article, we have proposed synthetic control techniques, widely used in observational studies, to design experiments when the treatment can only be applied to a small number of experimental units.
+The synthetic control design optimizes jointly over the identities of the units assigned to the treatment and the control arms and over the weights that determine the relative contribution of those units to reproduce the counterfactuals of interest.
+We propose various designs to estimate average treatment effects, analyze the properties of such designs and the resulting estimators, and devise inferential methods to test a null hypothesis of no treatment effects and construct confidence intervals.
+In addition, we report results from an application to retail sales data and simulation results that demonstrate the applicability and computational feasibility of the methods proposed in this article.
+We show that synthetic control design can substantially outperform randomized designs in experimental settings with a small number of treated units.